-In August 2017, Ofgem launched a Significant Code Review (SCR) as the process to drive forward the Targeted Charging Review.
-The SCR was launched to address their concern that the current framework for residual and cost-recovery charging may result in inefficient use of the networks and unfair outcomes for consumers.
+In August 2017, Ofgem launched a Significant Code Review (SCR) called the Targeted Charging Review (TCR).
+It was launched to address Ofgem’s concern that the current framework for residual and cost-recovery charging may result in inefficient use of the networks and unfair outcomes for consumers.

 1. reducing distortions

 Ofgem published its final TCR decision on 21st November 2019.
 The decision document can be accessed on Ofgem’s website.

 There are two key areas for reform: